Beginning Band, Concert Band, Jazz Band

 You will need to obtain a quality band instrument for your child.
 Instrument costs will vary, and can be rented from a music instrument dealer for $25-$40 a month on a “rent to own” program.
 Typically your instrument is paid for in 2-3 years and it’s yours to keep.
 You may choose to pay it off early and get a discount.
 Instruments can be returned to the dealer at any time, ending the contract before it is completed.
 You may also buy a new instrument, buy a used instrument, or use one that you already own, if it’s in good condition.
 Please avoid buying a cheap instrument online because it’s for a “beginner”.
 These instruments are difficult to play and often discourage young musicians.
 Your instrument is an investment which will hold value for years to come.
 Be sure to rent/buy a name brand instrument from a music company, not an online site.

-There will also be a “Fair Share” which will cover the small accessories, books, music, rewards and incentives, guest instructors, and uniform parts needed throughout the school year.
-Our band fee this year is $150/year.
+There will also be a “Fair Share” which will cover the small accessories, books, music, rewards and incentives, guest instructors, professional organization fees, and uniform parts needed throughout the school year.
+Our band fee is $150/year.

 Yes!
 Band is an academic subject and is graded accordingly.
 You will receive a course syllabus at the beginning of the year.
 The curriculum is based on the Florida Next Generation Sunshine State Standards.
 Students are graded on playing tests and other formative assessments.
 All band students will take the St Johns County End of Course Exam (EOC) for Band.
 Performances count as summative assessments and the dates are announced well in advance.